 Filing a ComplaintBEFORE YOU FILE AN ETHICS COMPLAINT

 Only REALTORS® and REALTOR-ASSOCIATES® are subject to the Code of Ethics of the National Association of REALTORS® (NAR).
-If you have questions about filing a Code of Ethics complaint, please contact OAR at 405-848-9944 or email Jessica Hickok, Professional Standards Administrator.
+If you have questions about filing a Code of Ethics complaint, please contact OAR at 405-848-9944 or email Mel Ramsey, Professional Standards Administrator.
 If the real estate licensee you are dealing with is not a REALTOR®, your options will include contacting the Oklahoma Real Estate Commission (OREC) at 405.521.3387.Online Complaint Form

 Once an ethics complaint is filed, it goes through a review process with representatives from across the state: